 Risk management is carried out by the Company's management team with guidance from the Board of Directors.
-The Company's risk exposures and their impact on the Company's financial instruments are summarized below:
+The Company's risk exposures and their impact on the Company's financial instruments are as follows:

-Notes to the Condensed Interim Financial Statements for the Three Months Ended January 31, 2018 (Unaudited) (Expressed in Canadian Dollars)
+Notes to the Interim Financial Statements for the Three and Nine Months Ended July 31, 2018 (Unaudited) (Expressed in Canadian Dollars)

-12. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT DISCLOSURES (Continued)
+12. FINANCIAL INSTRUMENTS AND RISKS MANAGEMENT DISCLOSURES (Continued)